makrai/notes/butt09-case-in-lfg.md

       (Rouveret and Vergnaud 1980)
     * That is, if a given NP is
-      not already associated with case by some other part of the grammar, then default case assignment principles can apply.
+      not already associated with case by some other part of the grammar, then default case assignment principles can apply
     * Typical crosslinguistic default cases are nominative or genitive.
 Default
     * only applies to the core grammatical relations subject and object.
 The
       * other grammatical relations tend to involve some kind of specialized sem
-    * this is essentially the insight behind GB/Minimalism’s postulation of exactly two structurally Case marked arguments, which are associated with nominative and accusative case.
+    * this is essentially the insight behind GB/Minimalism’s postulation of exactly two structurally Case marked arguments, which are associated with nominative and accusative case
   * some instances of case marking are due to coincidental historical devel
     * no generalization can be made; has to be stated as an exception to the sys
     * "quirky"